Benjamin Scott: Interests

+He was also a fellow of the Royal Astronomical Society and had an observatory constructed in his house in Weybridge.

 Death

 Benjamin Scott died on 17 January 1892, it was understood as a result of the influenza pandemic which he had contracted from his wife, who had died just three days earlier.
 The couple were removed from their home in Stanley Crescent, Notting Hill, and taken for burial in the cemetery at Weybridge.
 He had continued in his official duties until within a short time of his death.
-He was 77 years old.